amitregmi/ICAD-File-Conversion/README.md

 Run program to convert iCAD file (*.icd) to Parasolid file (*.X_T)

 # Prerequisites:
-1. iCAD software should be open.
+1. ICAD software should be open.
 2. Setting of iCAD connection port.
 Default value is 3999
 3. Setting of iCAD location installed in client computer